835total MMe's trained

-The programme can be used as a standalone introductory course into older people and physical activity motivation or as part of a Continuing Professional development programme for different professional groups.
+The programme can be used as a standalone introductory course into older people and physical activity motivation or as part of a Continuing Professional Development programme for different professional groups.
 To date, over 500 exercise, physical activity, health, social and residential care professionals across the UK have participated in Motivate Me courses.

-The course comprises a mixture of theory and practical activities, is linked to the National Occupational Standards for Instructing Physical Activity and Exercise Level 3 (Provide motivation and support to clients during a progressive physical activity programme) and is designed to cover the following content:
+The MME course comprises a mixture of theory and practical activities, is linked to the National Occupational Standards for Instructing Physical Activity and Exercise Level 3 (Provide motivation and support to clients during a progressive physical activity programme) and is designed to cover the following content:

 Session 1.
 Motivating older people and helping them to become active – What do I need to know?

-· Overview of behaviour change models and the barriers older people face.
+· Overview of behaviour change models.

-· Evidence relating to individual needs and differences.
+· Acknowledging individual differences.

-· Listening and talking, negotiating barriers and providing opportunities.
+· Listening and talking, negotiating barriers.

 · Lapse, relapse and support strategies.

-A course flyer can be downloaded MMe Leaflet Nov 2017.
+A course flyer can be downloaded here.